College Code: EC

 Termination from the Major

-No math, science, or College of Engineering and Computing course that is required for the major may be attempted more than three times.
-Those students who do not successfully complete such a course within three attempts will be terminated from the major.
-Undeclared students in the CEC who do not successfully complete a course required for a CEC major within three attempts will also be terminated.
+No math, science, or College of Engineering and Computing (CEC) course required for the major may be attempted more than three times.
+Those students who do not successfully complete such a course within three attempts will be terminated from all majors in CEC.
+Undeclared and Undecided students in CEC who do not successfully complete a course required for a CEC major within three attempts will also be terminated from all majors in CEC.

-In addition, students in the CEC with evidence of continued failure to make adequate progress toward declaring or completing a CEC major will be terminated from the school.
+In addition, students in CEC with evidence of continued failure to make adequate progress toward declaring or completing a CEC major will be terminated from all majors in CEC.
 Adequate progress is determined by the major program.
 For more information, see AP.5.2.4 Termination from the Major.

-Students who have been terminated from a College of Engineering and Computing major may not register for a CEC course without permission of the department offering the course.
-This applies to all undergraduate courses offered by the CEC except IT 104 Introduction to Computing (Mason Core) and STAT 250 Introductory Statistics I (Mason Core).
+Students who have been terminated from all majors in CEC may not register for a CEC course without permission of the department offering the course.
+This applies to all undergraduate courses offered by CEC except IT 104 Introduction to Computing (Mason Core) and STAT 250 Introductory Statistics I (Mason Core).

 Graduate Policies